 Smartwatches are a great way to record your bike rides, with many featuring built-in heart rate monitors and the ability to connect to ANT+ and Bluetooth accessories such as power meters.

-While they’re not as specialised as bike computers, their versatility means they can be used on or off the bike – whether that’s checking health metrics or tracking runs and hikes.
+While they’re not as specialised as bike computers, the versatility offered by smartwatches means they can be used on or off the bike – whether that’s checking your health metrics or tracking runs and hikes.

 We’ve trawled through Amazon to find the best deals on smartwatches, so if you’re in the market, check out the selection below.